martincf/lightbox/darkroom_hire.md

 </div>

 ## How to book
-Simply <a href="mailto:info@lightbox.photo">contact me by email</a> and let me know when you'd like to hire your first darkroom session.
-Payment can be arranged on your first visit.
+Simply <a class="highlight-inline" href="mailto:info@lightbox.photo">contact me by email</a> and let me know when you'd like to hire your first darkroom session.
+Payment can be taken on your first visit.
 Thereafter, you'll have access to an online calendar to book your remaining sessions.
 If this is your first time using Lightbox Darkroom, please read <a href="#firsttimebooking">First-time bookings</a> below.

 ## Availability